mikpaszkowski/mikpaszkowski/README.md

 ### Hi, I'm Nicolas! 👋

 I'm studying Aerospace Engineering and Computer Science.
-Recently, I've discovered that my destiny is a being a web-developer but still I am looking for a the best suitable it-branch form me.
-I love spending hours and hours on learning, reading, building new projects and keep my body in shape (🤣).
+Recently, I've discovered that my destiny is being a web-developer but still I am looking for the best suitable it-branch from me.
+I love spending hours and hours on learning, reading, building new projects, and keep my body in shape (🤣).
 Some technologies I enjoy working with include Vue.js, ASP .Net, Node.js (Express), MongoDB(mongoose)

 ## 🌱 I’m currently learning
 * Vue.js